If you’re looking for the ultimate streaming device, it comes down to this: the NVIDIA Shield TV vs. the Amazon Fire TV Cube.

 With what seems like hundreds of different streaming networks popping up every day, getting all of them to work well on a single platform has never been more vital.
 Finding one that runs everything isn’t always easy.

-So in this article, I’m going to do a head-to-head comparison of the NVIDIA Shield TV vs. Amazon Fire TV Cube.
+So in this article, I’m going to make a head-to-head comparison of the NVIDIA Shield TV vs. Amazon Fire TV Cube.
 Each has different strengths, capabilities, looks, and styles.
 We’ll discuss the pros and cons of each to help you figure out which is right for you.

 Let’s get started.